-Secure test materials will arrive about one week before testing at the secure facility designated by the principal via the online Examination Request System.
+Secure test materials will arrive about two to three school days before testing at the secure facility designated by the principal via the online Examination Request System.
 Prior to these delivery dates, the principal should make arrangements to be notified when the test materials arrive.